From Second-Order Differential Geometry to Stochastic Geometric Mechanics

 Since $X_*$ depends only upon the mean derivatives of $X$ at $t$, the holonomic lift of a tangent vector is completely determined by $j_{(t,q)}X$ and does not depend on the choice of the representative diffusion $X$.
-In particular, the set $H^R \pi_{1,0}$ is well-defined, and is clearly a subbundle of $\pi_{1,0}^*(T \R \times \mathcal T^S M)$.
+In particular, the set $H^R \pi_{1,0}$ is well defined and is clearly a subbundle of $\pi_{1,0}^*(T \R \times \mathcal T^S M)$.

 \begin{lemma} The fiber bundle $(\pi_{1,0}^*(T \R \times \mathcal T^S M), \pi_{1,0}^*(\tau_\R \times \tau^S_M), \R\times \mathcal T^S M)$ can be written as the Whitney sum of two subbundles

 \end{lemma} \begin{proof} Suppose that $( A, j_{(t,q)}X) \in \pi_{1,0}^*(T \R \times \mathcal T^S M)$.
 Then $A \in T \R \times \mathcal T^S M$, and